tyler-bartunek/ShoeBot/README.md

 ### Printing Directions
 All 3D-printed hardware was designed with a specific print orientation in mind to save time and material by reducing the need for most overhangs.
-Prior to printing, please consult with the printing directions document as it becomes available as it contains images of each part in Cura oriented in the proper direction as well as notes on which holes were designed for brass inserts to be added for screw mounting.
-During prototyping, a 20% infill was used.
+Prior to printing, please consult with the printing directions document *as it becomes available* as it will contain images of each part in Cura oriented in the proper direction as well as notes on which holes were designed for brass inserts to be added for screw mounting.
+During prototyping, a 20% cubic infill was used with tree supports as necessary.

 [Amazon link to brass inserts used during prototyping](https://www.amazon.com/dp/B0DM21Z6XP?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)